Inflector0riginal/Rp-Every-Day/README.md

 [Discord](https://discord.gg/wZDmH48WqV).

-# Rules
-No NSFW,just dont,or you will be baned

 # Some problems we can't fix now
  **Servers and Servers code**
 * Yes,we do not know how to set up the server, and to make it work with the code,so I will be grateful if you can help with advice.